Brathay Exploration Group: History

 The Summit of Jbel Toubkal in Morocco.

 Founded by businessman Michael Scott in 1947, Brathay Exploration has since taken almost 10,000 participants on almost 700 expeditions all over the world.
 In 1997 the Royal Geographical Society awarded BET a Special Medal "for services to exploration and youth adventurous activities".
 Brathay Exploration was a founder member of the Young Explorers' Trust and has published a number of scientific and other reports, which are available from the Royal Geographical Society Expedition Advisory Centre.

 Structure

 Brathay Exploration Trust Ltd. is a Registered Charity (Reg.No.
-1061156) run by a Board of elected Trustees.
-All of the Trustees and Members are volunteers, with the exception of the Trust's only employee, its part-time Administrator.
+1061156) run by a board of elected trustees.
+All of the trustees and members are volunteers, with the exception of the trust's only employee, its part-time administrator.
 The Administrator is responsible for running BET's Office and Headquarters at Shackleton Lodge, both of which are situated beside the River Brathay near Ambleside in Cumbria.
-Although all of the Expedition Leaders are also volunteers, many having risen through the ranks of members to eventually plan and implement their own trip and are now advised and guided by BET's Expedition Development Officer, a new role created in 2014 to help build and develop an exciting, diverse and high-quality itinerary of expeditions.
+Although all of the Expedition Leaders are also volunteers, many on whom have risen through the ranks of members to eventually plan and implement their own trip and are now advised and guided by BET's Expedition Development Officer, a new role created in 2014 to help build and develop an exciting, diverse and high-quality itinerary of expeditions.

 Stupa above Ki Gompa and the Spiti River in India.